 The price of beauty is eternal vigilance.
 Learn how to maintain your pond with a few tricks of the trade and a little splash of elbow grease.

 Inside the Pond – Keep the crud out of your pond.
 No algae.
 No fish waste.
 This can be done by using an algaecide in combination with a bacteria and some plants (Kill It, eat It, starve it).

 Kill It: Algaecides are most often used during the spring, summer and fall to keep string algae under control.
 There are many varieties of algaecides that you can use to kill the algae.
 Some of them are safe for fish and plants and others are not.
 Ask your Water Shed representative for help deciding the best one for your application.
 Summer-time promotes algae as the warm water and direct sunshine feed into rapid growth.
 During the winter you won’t need to constantly treat the pond for string algae but you can add some as needed for small outbreaks.
 Single-cell algae are a totally different problem.
 This is the algae that makes your water look like pea soup.
 A UV clarifier is the most effective solution for this type of algae.

 Eat It: Once the algae is dead it will turn darker colors and fall to the bottom of the pond.
 Use a positive bacteria product to eat that decaying matter before it turns to muck.
 It eats ammonia, performs flocculation (settles suspended dead algae to the bottom of your pond), and digests organic sludge including fish waste!
 Consistent use of these tiny microbes will keep the water more clear and allow you to go further lengths of time between full pond cleanings.

 Outside the Pond – Leaves and other plant debris left on the edge can make its way into the pond.
 Also be careful with toxic chemicals such as fertilizers, weed and feed, brush killers, etc. Your pond should have edges that slope away from the water.
-This will insure that a heavy rainfall will wash toxic chemicals away from the pond.
+This will ensure that a heavy rainfall will wash toxic chemicals away from the pond and not into it.